zigapovhe/age_range_signals/README.md

 **Note:** The iOS DeclaredAgeRange API is only available on iOS 26.0+.
 On older iOS versions, the plugin will return an `UnsupportedPlatformException`.
 Your app can support older iOS versions and handle this gracefully.

+## Important: Texas SB 2420 Enforcement Paused

+> ⚠️ On **December 23, 2025**, a federal court [issued a preliminary injunction](https://ccianet.org/news/2025/12/judge-blocks-texass-app-store-accountability-act-as-unconstitutional-speech-restriction) blocking Texas SB 2420 from taking effect.

+**What this means:**
+- Google Play Age Signals API will **not return live responses** for Texas users
+- Apple's DeclaredAgeRange API implementation for Texas has been **paused**
+- **Utah (May 2026)** and **Louisiana (July 2026)** laws are **not affected**

+**Recommendation:** Keep this plugin integrated in your app.
+This is a temporary injunction—the law could become enforceable at any time if Texas wins on appeal or the injunction is lifted.
+The plugin gracefully handles cases where APIs don't return data, so there's no downside to being prepared.

+For more details, see [Issue #21](https://github.com/zigapovhe/age_range_signals/issues/21).

 ## Platform Setup

 ### Android